Auxiliary DC Power Systems for Power Stations, Distribution & Transmission Substations

 The dual voltage CAB907 is able to supply 110VDC and 24VDC output voltage in a 21U cabinet.
 This customized DC System was designed to power and backup the DC Auxiliary loads of a 110kV/33kV transmission substation of one of the electricity and generation companies in New Zealand.

-This charging system comprises of 110V and a 24V charger each with its own controller and rectifier sub-rack configured for redundancy with CSB409 load output diodes and separate battery racks.
-Read Case Study HERE
+This charging system comprises of 110VDC and a 24VDC charger each with its own controller and rectifier sub-rack configured for redundancy with CSB409 load output diodes and separate battery racks.

 - 21U wall mount cabinet